ThommesW75/Arbeitszeitanalyse/Python-App/README.md

 How to Run

+Locally

-Navigate to the main project directory (Arbeitszeitanalyse).
-Execute the script using the following command:
+Navigate to the main project directory and execute the script:
 Bash

 python3 Python-App/Arbeitszeitanalyse.py

+In Docker (Recommended Workflow)

+    Start the container:
+    Bash

+terraform apply

+Interact with the application:
+Bash

+docker attach arbeitszeitanalyse

+Once attached, press Enter to run an analysis or type q and then Enter to quit the application.

+View technical logs:
+Bash

+docker logs arbeitszeitanalyse

+The persistent log file (Arbeitszeitanalyse.log) will be available on the host machine in the directory specified in your Terraform variables.